rust-lang/rustfmt/README.md

 ### Differences in rustfmt versions

-Aside differences in [configuration options](#configuring-rustfmt), versions of rustfmt may differ in formatting behavior.

 #### Default formatting of submodules

-On an invocation `rustfmt lib.rs`, rustfmt 1.x would format both "lib.rs" and any out-of-file submodules referenced in "lib.rs".
+On an invocation `rustfmt lib.rs`, rustfmt 1.x would format both "lib.rs" and any out-of-file submodules referenced in "lib.rs", unless the `skip_children` configuration option was true.

 With rustfmt 2.x, this behavior requires the `--recursive` flag (#3587).
 By default, out-of-file submodules of given files are not formatted.